-Notwithstanding the JOBS Act, underwriters may still be reluctant to engage in pre-IPO marketing because prospectus liability under Section 12(a)(2) of the Securities Act would still attach to any statements, whether written or oral.
+Underwriters may be reluctant to engage in pre-IPO marketing because prospectus liability under Section 12(a)(2) of the Securities Act would still attach to any statements, whether written or oral.
+In addition, it may be difficult to draw the line between determining whether there is sufficient market interest (which is permitted) and the solicitation of orders (which is not permitted).

-- Financial statements.
-EGCs will be permitted to include only two years of audited financial statements in an IPO registration statement rather than the three years currently required (and the related MD&A and selected financial data sections will only need to cover two years).
-Recent guidance indicates that if, as a result of a significant acquisition, an EGC would otherwise be required under Regulation S-X to include three years of a target's audited financial statements in the EGC's registration statement, the SEC staff would not object if such EGC only included two years of audited financial statements in the registration statement. - Executive compensation.
-EGCs will have the option of complying with disclosure requirements applicable to smaller reporting companies with respect to executive compensation.
+• Financial statements.
+EGCs are permitted to include only two years of audited financial statements in an IPO registration statement rather than the three years previously required (and the related MD&A and selected financial data sections need only cover two years).
+Similarly, an EGC need not include in other registration statements audited financial statements for any period prior to the earliest audited period presented in its IPO registration statement.
+If, as a result of a significant acquisition, an EGC would otherwise be required under Regulation S-X to include three years of a target's audited financial statements in the EGC's registration statement, the SEC staff would not object if the EGC only included two years of audited financial statements in the registration statement.
+Also, if an EGC would otherwise be required to present a ratio of earnings to fixed charges under Item 503(d) of Regulation S-K, the EGC may present that ratio for the same number of years for which it provides selected financial data disclosure, rather than the otherwise required five years.

+Once public, an EGC will need to include three years of audited financial statements in its Form 10-K or Form 20-F. As a practical matter, an EGC will not include in its first Form 10-K or Form 20-F audited financial statements for any period prior to the earliest audited period presented in its IPO registration statement.

+• Executive compensation.
+EGCs have the option of complying with disclosure requirements applicable to smaller reporting companies with respect to executive compensation.
 This means, among other things, that the compensation section in an IPO registration statement and annual proxy statement need not include a Compensation Discussion and Analysis ("CD&A") and need only disclose the compensation of three (rather than five) executives (the CEO plus the next two most highly paid executives).
 The tabular disclosure requirements are also significantly reduced for EGCs.

 Reduced reporting requirements post-IPO.
-Following an IPO, EGCs will be exempt from a variety of requirements to which they would otherwise become subject as public companies.
+Following an IPO, EGCs are exempt from a variety of requirements to which they would otherwise become subject as public companies.